matrix-org/matrix-rust-sdk/UPGRADING-0.5-to-0.6.md

 >  These crates are built with the Rust language version 2021 and require a minimum compiler version of 1.60

+## Dependencies

+Many dependencies have been upgraded.
+Most notably, we are using `ruma`  at version `0.7.0` now.
+It has seen some renamings and restructurings since our last release, so you might find that some Types have new names now.

 ## Repo Structure Updates